-To replay tests against an application on a remote machine with Silk4J, perform the following actions:
+To replay tests against an application on a remote machine with Silk4NET, perform the following actions:

-- 1. Create a test against the application on the local machine. - 2.
-Install the Open Agent on the remote machine.
-For additional information, refer to the Silk Test Installation Guide. - Start the Open Agent on the remote machine. - 4.
-In the test script, specify the remote machine as a new desktop.
+- 1. Create a test against the application on the local machine. - Install the Open Agent on the remote machine.For additional information, refer to the Silk Test Installation Guide. - Start the Open Agent on the remote machine. - 4.
+In the test script, use the Connect method of the Agent class to connect to the remote Open Agent.
 For example, add the following line to the script: